DETAILED ACTION

 %

-) of amine-modified polyether acrylate [Claims 1, 6], corresponding to the amine-modified polyether acrylate of Claim 1, and to 10-30% by weight of the amine-modified polyether acrylate of Claim 7.
-Liu further teaches the portion of amine-modified polyether acrylate is beneficial to improving the scratch resistance and reactivity of the paint film; thus, improving the overall scratch resistance of the coating [¶ 0022].
+Liu offers the motivation that the portion of amine-modified polyether acrylate is beneficial to improving the scratch resistance and reactivity of the paint film, thus, improving the overall scratch resistance of the coating [¶ 0022].

-Regarding Claims 2-6, 8, and 12, Komarova further teaches:
+Regarding Claims 2-3, 8, 12, 14-15, and 17, Komarova further teaches:

-epoxy methacrylates [¶ 0025], thereby reading on the epoxy (meth)acrylate of Claim 3;
+epoxy methacrylates [¶ 0025], thereby reading on the epoxy (meth)acrylate of Claims 3 and 15;

 Wherein the coating can be applied to wooden surfaces [¶ 0036], thereby reading on wherein the substrate is the wood of Claim 12.

 Nevertheless, the properties of the coating such as the curing energy and color difference value are functions of the composition of the coating and the method by which it is made.
-Since Komarova in view of Liu teach the same coating formed by the same method as required by the instant claim, as set forth in the rejection above, the coating of Komarova and Liu would be expected to result in the same curing energy and color difference value as required by the instant claims if the coating of Komarova and Liu were subjected to the same testing.
+Since Komarova in view of Liu and Noda teach the same coating formed by the same method as required by the instant claim, as set forth in the rejection above, the coating of Komarova, Liu, and Noda would be expected to result in the same curing energy and color difference value as required by the instant claims if the coating of Komarova, Liu, and Noda were subjected to the same testing.
 Case law has held that claiming of a new use, new function or unknown property which is expectedly present in the prior art does not necessarily make the claim patentable.
 In re Best, 562 F.2d 1252, 1254, 195 USPQ 430, 433 (CCPA 1977).
 The courts have stated that a chemical composition and its properties are inseparable.
 Therefore, if the prior art teaches the identical chemical structure, the properties applicant discloses and/or claims are necessarily present.
 In re Spada, 911 F.2d 705, 15 USPQ2d 1655, (Fed.
 Cir.
 1990).
 See also In re Best, 562 F.2d 1252, 195 USPQ 430, (CCPA 1977).
 "Where the claimed and prior art products are identical or substantially identical in structure or composition, or are produced by identical or substantially identical processes, a prima facie case of either anticipation or obviousness has been established."
 Further, if it is the applicant's position that this would not be the case, evidence would need to be provided to support the applicant's position.
-In the alternative that the above disclosure is insufficient to anticipate the above listed claims, it would have nonetheless been obvious to the skilled artisan to produce the claimed coating properties, as the reference teaches each of the claimed ingredients (amine-modified polyether acrylate, methacrylate polymer, thiol compound, and acylphosphine oxide) for the same utility (making curable compositions) and for the same purpose (to make a UV-curable coating).
+In the alternative that the above disclosure is insufficient to anticipate the above listed claims, it would have nonetheless been obvious to the skilled artisan to produce the claimed coating properties, as the reference teaches each of the claimed ingredients (amine-modified polyether acrylate, methacrylate polymer, thiol compound, acylphosphine oxide, reactive diluent, and co-initiator) for the same utility (making curable compositions) and for the same purpose (to make a UV-curable coating).

 Conclusion